itisaid/Doris/README.md

 - Release date: 2013/5/21
 - Doris is one of Alibaba technology products
-- The version can't be installed, because it is dependent on Alibaba's internal repository.
-But it's not necessory, if you have interesting on it, contact me(itisaid@gmail.com)

 ## Doris's Features ##
 - Scalable like HBase.
 Support large scale data storage and visit with scalable server deployment.